 It is due to this that alienation plays a big part in their behaviors because of the isolation and the power that they have been deprived.
 For example, alienation has shown how Tom, one of the prisoners, is weak and afraid of death when he urinates on himself and when asked he cannot feel anything.
 Hence, it has shown how Tom is behaving as he is waiting for execution (Sartre, 2011).

 Therefore, alienation has played a significant role in expressing the thesis of the story.
 The theme of alienation has also shown us the transformation of the different characters in the story.
 Before the prisoners were arrested, they had their lives going on well.
 For example, Pablo had his good times in his life and he had a girlfriend (Sartre, 2011).
 This shows that Pablo lived his life very well and he did not have any problems.
 Soon after he was arrested and isolated, alienation took over because he did not have power to do anything.
 He has transformed from that person who had feelings and was able to love, to that person who is very angry and a loner because he dissociates himself completely from his fellow cellmates.

 In this story, the wall acts as the only thing that separates the prisoners from their death or freedom.
 This wall has made them to feel alienated and start behaving the way they are behaving.
-Therefore, the theme of alienation has played a significant role because it has shown us how the different prisoners have transformed in the characters.
+Therefore, the theme of alienation has played a significant role in expressing the stylistic device of imagery in the story.
 In conclusion, the theme of alienation plays a significant role in the story because it has been able to portray some of the characteristics of the different characters in the story.
 Additionally, it has expressed the thesis of the story very well making it easy for the readers.
 Lastly, it has been able to show how different people think as they are about to wait for their death.
 Thus, the theme has been a very important part of the story since the readers are able to understand the story easily.

-Lipsky, Michael.
+Works Cited Lipsky, Michael.

 Streel-level bureaucracy: dilemmas of the individual in public services.
 New York, NY: Russell Sage Foundation, 2010.
 Print.
 Sartre, Jean-Paul.
 The Wall.
 Book Rags.